 Pet insurance can take the pain out of unexpected vet bills so you can focus on getting your dog or cat the care they need.
 But with so many different types of plans out there, it can be difficult to find the one that’s right for your pet.
 Your best bet is to contact a few companies to request a quote and sample policy, and then compare them.

 To help you get started, here are answers to some common questions.

 What is the best pet insurance plan?

 There is no one answer because the “best” insurance plan for one owner and pet isn’t the same for the next.
 Ask yourself the following questions to help narrow down your options:

 - How much am I willing to pay each month?

 - What kind of coverage do I need?

-- Would I rather pay more each month (higher deductible) or pay more at the time of care if my pet has an accident or is diagnosed with an illness (lower deductible)?
+- Would I rather pay more each month (higher deductible) or pay more at the time of care if my pet has an accident or is diagnosed with an illness (higher deductible)?